NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 I crawled out of the tent just before dawn and found the lake and surroundings bathed in a fine mist.
 To the west of the campsite is the island labelled Ranger Island on the Ottertooth map.
 Within a few minutes, I got the shots above and below.
 The sun had made an appearance!

-Our day began with an easy portage into Sawhorse Lake, which along with White Rock and Redpine Lakes, makes up the headwaters of the Chiniguchi River system.
+Our day began with an easy lift-over into Sawhorse Lake, which, along with White Rock and Redpine Lakes, makes up the headwaters of the Chiniguchi River system.

 We had originally planned to enter the Sturgeon via the route shown with the broken black line on the map above.
-We had come down the Sturgeon from Stull Creek about a decade before and remembered the series of C1 and C2 rapids that go down all the way to the Pilgrim Triangle area.
+We had come down the Sturgeon from Stull Creek about a decade earlier and remembered the dozen or so C1 and C2 rapids that go all the way down to the Pilgrim Triangle area.
 Unsure about water levels in mid-September, we figured going down could be a real grind.

-So instead, at Button Lake, we would head east to Parsons Lake and the Sturgeon.
-The complication – two portages totalling 2.6 kilometers.
-The positive – no bushwhacking required!
+So instead, we would head east to Parsons Lake and the Sturgeon.
+The complication – two portages totalling 2.6 kilometres.
+The positive – no bushwhacking is needed!
 They are on gravel logging roads and fairly flat.
-They are also in much better than typical logging road shape.
+They are also in much better shape than a typical logging road.

 At the start of the portage, I did something I usually do not bother with – I took off my LL Bean boots and put on my hiking boots.
 The better outsole and the much better ankle support made it easy to rationalize the few minutes it took to do the change.

 We did the portage in three 500-meter stages using our carry-and-a-half system.
-It has Max carry one canoe pack and one duffel to the end while I carry the other pack and duffel and strapped-together paddles to what we figure is the halfway point.
+It has Max carrying one canoe pack and one duffel to the end, while I carry the other pack and duffel, and the strapped-together paddles, to what we figure is the halfway point.
 While I drop my load off there and head back for the canoe and my camera pack, Max finishes the carry and returns to pick up the stuff I had dropped off.
 If we both arrive at the halfway point (in this case, 250 meters) at the same time, we know our estimate was pretty good.

 Once at the Parsons Lake end of the portage, we pushed off with the intent of stopping for the first decent lunch spot.
-It is 4.5 km. from one end of Parsons to the other; we were about halfway down when we stopped for our lunch break.
-Along the way, we did paddle in closer to check out potential shaman’s iron oxide paint on rock but came up with nothing more than natural iron oxide stains.
+It is 4.5 km from one end of Parsons to the other; we were about halfway down when we stopped for lunch.
+Along the way, we did paddle in closer to check out potential shaman’s iron oxide paint on the rock, but came up with nothing more than natural iron oxide stains.

 Parsons Lake is likely named after J. L.Rowlett Parsons, the geologist with Exploration Survey Party Number 3, whose report is included in the 1901 Report of the Survey and Exploration of Northern Ontario commissioned by the Department of Crown lands for Ontario.
 The task was to catalogue the mineral, lumber, hydroelectric, and agricultural resources.
 In his part of the report, the lake is described (p.100) but does not have a name.
 [See here for the report.
 Parson’s name is at the end of his contribution to the Report on p.113]